 The East Aldine center is the third such collocated facility in the Lone Star College system, incorporating the Rose M. Avalos Pathways in Technology Early College High School along with associate degree programs in inspection and welding technologies plus entry certificates in heating, ventilating, air conditioning and refrigeration.
 High school students can earn up to 60 college credit hours along with their diploma.

 Petersen, a Carlisle company, manufactures PAC-CLAD architectural metal cladding systems in multiple gauges of steel and aluminum.
 PAC-CLAD products include hidden- and exposed-fastener wall panels, standing seam roof panels, flush- and reveal-joint wall panels, vented or solid soffit panels, perforated metal, coil and flat sheet, composite panels, column covers, plus fascia and coping.
 All are available in a Kynar-based 70% PVDF Fluropon coating in 46 standard colors and 16 wood grain finishes that include a 30-year finish warranty.
-Most colors meet LEED and Energy Star requirements, and are rated by the Cool Roof Rating Council.
+Most colors meet LEED requirements and are rated by the Cool Roof Rating Council.
 Custom colors and weathertightness warranties are offered.
 BIM and CAD documents are available for most products.
 Founded in 1965, Petersen’s facilities are located in Illinois, Georgia, Texas, Maryland, Arizona and Minnesota.
-For information on the complete line of Petersen’s PAC-CLAD metal products call 800-PAC-CLAD, visit pac-clad.com or write to email@example.com.
+For information on the complete line of Petersen’s PAC-CLAD metal products call 800-PAC-CLAD, visit pac-clad.com or write to [email protected].